entropicalabs/entropica_qaoa/PackageOutline.md

 I'm not sure I fully understand the intended use of the abstract cost function here.
 Would the qvm and qc ones below be a subclass of this abstract one, so that they are passed to the optimiser through it?

+Also, in the methods below, we might want the user to be able to specify an arbitrary intial state (not just the global ground state, or the equal superposition over all bit strings.)
+In Grove right now, the QAOA method allows for this, with the initial state prepared by specification of a program to take you there.
+In turn, Grove has a CreateArbitraryState method, which returns that program.
+We could make direct use of this, if the package dependencies are not too messy.

 """
 class abstract_cost_function(qvm=None, return_float=False, log=None):
 	"""Template class for cost_functions that are passed to the optimizer